- Online Services Pay Fines, Transcripts...

 Grievance Procedure: The ADA grievance procedure is intended to provide and opportunity to resolve a complaint that may not be related to the denial of an accommodation in an informal manner.

-- All complaints should be submitted in writing using the ADA Complaint Form, which can be obtained from the Civil Division located in Room 107-J at the Hall of Justice or by clicking here.
+- All complaints should be submitted in writing using the ADA Complaint Form, which can be obtained from the Civil Division located in Room 107-J at the Hall of Justice or by clicking on the form name above.
 Complaints must contain the name, address, and telephone number of the person submitting (Complainant), a brief description of the alleged violation(s), the action(s) requested, and the signature of the complainant or authorized representative.

 - Each complaint will be evaluated on a case-by-case basis to prioritize the urgency of a response.
 Complaints involving a health and safety issue will receive a more immediate response.
 As a general rule, investigations will be concluded and a written response sent to the Complainant within 30 days after the date the complaint was received by the Court.